-This blog post was originally posted on February 1, 2017, and was updated on September 21, 2017.
+This blog post was originally posted on February 1, 2017, and was updated on October 28, 2020.

-Patatas bravas, or fried potatoes topped with a spicy bravas sauce and sometimes all i oli, a garlic mayonnaise, too, are probably the one tapa you will find on every single menu in the city of Barcelona.
-Therefore, you will obviously have to try them—but know that not all bravas are created equal.
+Patatas bravas are fried potatoes topped with a spicy “bravas” sauce and sometimes alioli, a garlic mayonnaise, as well.
+These are probably the one tapa you will find on every single menu in the city of Barcelona.
+Therefore, you obviously have to try them—but know that not all bravas are created equal.

-If you really want to try the good stuff, then you cannot miss out on jamón ibérico de bellota, or acorn-fed Iberian ham.
-The ruby red, melt-in-your-mouth deliciousness is absolutely not to be missed.
+If you really want to try the good stuff, keep an eye out for jamón ibérico de bellota, or acorn-fed Iberian ham.
+This ruby red, melt-in-your-mouth deliciousness is absolutely not to be missed.

 Pan con tomate

-Anchoas, or anchovies, make for a popular tapa in Barcelona among locals.
+Anchoas, or anchovies, are one of the most popular tapas in Barcelona among locals.
 Anchovies in Spain traditionally come from the northern Cantabrian coast, or from the Mediterranean coast north of Barcelona.

 There are lots of different types of pintxos, but most come atop a small slice of bread.
 Though they are not necessarily as gourmet as ones you’ll find in the Basque Country, pintxo bars are a fun way of enjoying tapas in Barcelona.

 Buñuelos de bacalao

-Salt cod is a common denominator for many different Mediterranean dishes, and without a doubt, buñuelos de bacalao, or salt-cod fritters, are one of the best and most popular tapas in Barcelona.
+Salt cod is a common denominator for many different Mediterranean dishes.
+And without a doubt, buñuelos de bacalao, or salt cod fritters, are one of the best and most popular tapas in Barcelona.
 Although there are different ways to prepare them, you can always expect that perfectly salted flavor!